 Responsibilities of a CNC Programmer

 The responsibilities of a CNC programmer are multifaceted and crucial to the success of manufacturing operations.
-As the backbone of modern manufacturing, CNC machine programmers hold a critical role in the production process, bridging the gap between design concepts and tangible products.
+CNC machine programmers bridge the gap between design concepts and tangible products.
 To understand what is a CNC programmer, you must look at the responsibilities of those holding this position.

 1. Programming